Evidence Level

 HPS2-THRIVE — Niacin + Statin in 25,673 High-Risk Patients

-Large RCT (2007-2014) in 25,673 high-risk patients with prior vascular disease receiving extended-release niacin + laropiprant + statin vs statin alone.
-(HPS2-THRIVE Collaborative Group 2014, NEJM)
+Large clinical trial (2007-2014) in 25,673 high-risk patients with prior vascular disease receiving extended-release niacin + laropiprant + statin vs statin alone.
+(HPS2-THRIVE Collaborative, NEJM)

 25,673 high-risk vascular disease patients.

-PRIMARY ENDPOINT NEGATIVE: niacin + laropiprant did NOT reduce major vascular events vs placebo.
-CRITICAL HARM SIGNALS: increased serious adverse events including diabetes (newly diagnosed +55% RR), bleeding, infections.
-Combined with AIM-HIGH, these two large trials effectively ENDED routine niacin use as add-on to statins.
+Primary endpoint negative: niacin + laropiprant did not reduce major vascular events vs placebo.
+Critical harm signals: increased serious adverse events including diabetes (newly diagnosed +55% RR), bleeding, infections.
+Combined with AIM-HIGH, these two large trials effectively ended routine niacin use as add-on to statins.
 Modern lipid management uses statins + ezetimibe + PCSK9 inhibitors (alirocumab, evolocumab) + bempedoic acid.

 4